confident-ai/deepeval/docs/docs/quickstart/write_test_case.md

 # If you want to stay with pytest instead
 ```

+## LLMTestCase

-We can broke down how to write this test and what exactly goes into an LLMTestCase:
+We can broke down how to write this test and what exactly goes into an `LLMTestCase`:

 Explanation of variables:
 - `query`: The input query for the ChatGPT model.